Peter Jones (entrepreneur)

-Peter David Jones CBE (born 18 March 1966), also known as Mr. Global, is a British entrepreneur and reality television personality, with interests in mobile phones, television, media, leisure, retail, and property.
-He is the last remaining original investor on the BBC One show Dragons' Den and on the American television series American Inventor.
+Peter David Jones CBE (born 18 March 1966) is an English entrepreneur, businessman, investor, and reality television personality, with interests in mobile phones, television, media, leisure, retail, publishing and property.
+He is the last remaining original investor on the BBC One series Dragons' Den, and has appeared on other television programmes with similar formats including Shark Tank and American Inventor in the United States.

-He was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours.
-According to the Sunday Times Rich List in 2021, Jones was worth an estimated £1.157bn.

 Early life

-Jones grew up in Langley, Buckinghamshire, before moving to Maidenhead when he was seven, and attended Desborough School and, subsequently, The Windsor Boys' School.
+Jones lived in Langley (at that time in Buckinghamshire), before moving to Maidenhead in Berkshire when he was seven.
+He attended Desborough School and then The Windsor Boys' School.

-Career

-Businesses
+Business career

 Jones set up a business in which he made personal computers under his own brand when he was 16 years old.
 However, he lost £200,000 after deciding to sell it to IBM.
-In an interview with The Times, Jones said his computer business failed when he was in his twenties; he was forced to give up his three-bedroom home in Bray and his cars, and had to move back in with his parents.
-He then joined Siemens Nixdorf.
+In an interview with The Times, Jones said his computer business failed in his twenties; he lost his four-bedroom home in Bray and his cars, and had to move back in with his parents.
+He then joined Siemens Nixdorf, where he eventually ran the UK arm of the computer division.

-In his mid-twenties, he opened a cocktail bar in Windsor based on the Tom Cruise film Cocktail.
+In his mid-twenties, he opened a cocktail bar in Windsor inspired by the Tom Cruise film Cocktail.

 After Siemens' acquisition, he set up his next venture, Phones International Group, in April 1998.

+Jones founded several businesses between 1998 and 2007, including 10telecom which he later sold to Vodafone; Data Select, which became a distributor of mobile phones and was acquired by Westcoast Group; Wines4Business.com, an online retailer specialising in the sale of wine and champagne to corporate clients; and Celsius Resourcing, a recruitment business specialising in biotechnologists.
 In the summer of 2005, Jones, together with Theo Paphitis, a fellow panellist on Dragons' Den, bought gift experience company Red Letter Days from another panellist Rachel Elnaugh, under whose ownership it had collapsed.

-Jones founded other businesses between 2004 and 2008, including Wines4Business.com, an online retailer specialising in the sale of wine and champagne to corporate clients, and Celsius Resourcing, a recruitment business specialising in biotechnologists.

-In 2005, he founded The Peter Jones Foundation, a charity to support the advancement of education in young women, particularly through teachings of enterprise and entrepreneurship.
+In 2005, he founded The Peter Jones Foundation, a charity to support the advancement of education in young people, particularly through teachings of enterprise and entrepreneurship.
+He opened the doors to the Peter Jones Enterprise Academy after developing Britain's first BTEC qualification in Enterprise and Entrepreneurship.